approov/quickstart-kmm-ktor/SHAPES-EXAMPLE.md

 ## RUNNING THE SHAPES APP WITHOUT APPROOV

-Open the project in the `shapes-app` folder using `File->Open` in Android Studio.
+Open the folder `shapes-app` folder using `File->Open` in Android Studio.
 Select the `androidApp` in the `Run/Debug` configuration and then press `Run`.
 This should launch the app on an Android device or simulator.

 You will see two buttons: